jindrichskupa/vault-scripts/README.md

   * read vault kv and save it into `.env` file
 * vault2secret.rb
   * read vault kv and save it into kubernetes secrets file
+* files2vault.rb
+  * save all files from local directory into vault key

 ## Usage